marcuswonder/cancan.io/README.md

 Known Issues:
+ *  Although CRUD operations are restricted on the back-end, there is no front-end authorisation.
  *  Users and Admins are duplicated on the BoardDetail component.
 Authorizations remain functional, but the UX suffers from this.
  *  % Completion on my boards page show blank % complete on Mouse Over instead of "0% complete"